blogsend/blog/_posts/2019-04-16-why-i-do-not-share-your-emails.markdown

 I know you're smart – you're managing to gather subscribers through great content and smart marketing.
 You have a nice newsletter widget embedded on your blog.
 But the thing is, even if you have no intention of leaking personal data from it, it's still possible if you have a CSV of your list sitting around on cloud storage or on your hard drive.

-**A blogger never needs to see their subscriber's email address**.
-If you need it, you're likely adding them to a different list, one they did not subscribe to.
-If they didn't subscribe to it, maybe you shouldn't send it.
+But as a blogger you can avoid this risk.
+You never actually need to see your subscriber list.
+If you do need it, it's likely for other purposes than just sharing your content.
+And for that purpose you would need your reader's explicit permission anyway.

 ## Take off your blogger hat for a minute, and try thinking like a subscriber